-The FDA finalized a new proactive food chemical safety post-market assessment program and launched formal reassessments of butylated hydroxytoluene (BHT) and azodicarbonamide (ADA), two additives used broadly across packaged foods and baked goods, according to the FDA's May 12 release.
-The agency issued requests for information on both chemicals as part of the review.
+The FDA finalized a new proactive food chemical safety post-market assessment program and launched formal reassessments of butylated hydroxytoluene (BHT) and azodicarbonamide (ADA) — two additives used across bread, cereals, packaged foods, and food packaging.
+The agency issued requests for information on their use and safety profiles.

-The FDA doesn't have to ban BHT to hurt the companies that depend on it — the uncertainty of a formal review is enough to force reformulation planning.
+The FDA doesn't need to ban BHT or ADA to move markets — a formal reassessment is enough to force reformulation decisions at every major food company that uses them.

 Source: original report ↗